0xPolygon/polygon-docs/docs/zkEVM/concepts/circom-intro-brief.md

 ## What is CIRCOM?

-CIRCOM is a Domain-Specific Language (DSL) used to define Arithmetic circuits, and it has an associated compiler of Arithmetic circuits to their respective Rank-1 Constraint System (or R1CS).
+CIRCOM is a domain-specific language (DSL) used to define Arithmetic circuits, and it has an associated compiler of Arithmetic circuits to their respective R1CS.

 ![CIRCOM Overall Context](../../img/zkEVM/02circom-overall-context.png)